-Olin College offers three degrees: Electrical and Computer Engineering (ECE), Mechanical Engineering (ME), and Engineering (E).
+Olin College offers three degrees: Bachelor of Science in Electrical and Computer Engineering (ECE), Bachelor of Science in Mechanical Engineering (ME), and Bachelor of Science in Engineering (E).
 Course Requirements for each of these degrees are outlined below.
-A course that is used to satisfy a General Course Requirement cannot also be used to satisfy a Program-Specific Requirement.
+A course that is used to satisfy a General Course Requirement cannot also be used to satisfy a Program-Specific Requirement